- 2 cups shredded zucchini (do not pack)

 - Preheat oven to 350°.
 Grease a 15x10x1-in. baking pan.

-- In a small bowl, combine zucchini, buttermilk, lemon peel and lemon juice; toss to combine.
+- In a small bowl, combine zucchini, buttermilk, lemon zest and lemon juice; toss to combine.
 In a large bowl, cream butter and sugar until light and fluffy.
 Beat in eggs, one at a time.
 In another bowl, whisk 3-1/4 cups flour, baking soda and salt; gradually add to creamed mixture alternately with zucchini mixture, mixing well after each addition.
 Toss blueberries with remaining flour; fold into batter.

 - Transfer batter to prepared pan, spreading evenly (pan will be full).
 Bake 30-35 minutes or until light golden brown and a toothpick inserted in center comes out clean.
 Cool completely in pan on a wire rack.